- 2 cups crushed Walkers Shortbread Scottie Dog Shaped Shortbread

 - 1/2 cup light corn syrup

-Combine ingredients in a food processor.
+Preheat oven to 350F.
+Combine crust ingredients in a food processor.
 Press mixture down flat into a greased 10-inch spring form pan.
-Preheat oven to 350F.
 Bake crust for 12 minutes.
 Set aside.

 Combine the dates and 3/4 cup water in a small saucepan and cook until the dates are softened, about 15 minutes.
 Puree in a blender and cool.

 To make the cake, combine the flour, baking powder, baking soda and salt in a small bowl and set aside.

 Using a stand mixer with the paddle attachment, cream together the brown sugar and butter until light and fluffy.
 Add the vanilla, egg, and date puree.
 Stir in the dry ingredients.
 Set aside.

 For the cheesecake, use a stand mixer with a paddle attachment, mix together the sugar and cream cheese until light and fluffy.

 Add eggs one at a time, scraping down after each addition.
 Add the flour, vanilla, and sour cream and beat until smooth.

 Take about half the sticky toffee pudding batter and carefully pat it down on to the pre-baked crust.
 Don’t lift up or the crust will come with you.
 You will not have the crust completely covered…that’s okay…that’s why we have a crust.

 Pour ½ of the cheesecake batter on top of that.